Back to blog

 PublishedFebruary 14, 20267 min read

-How I structure context
+How I structure what the model sees

 1. instructions